+'Hello, excuse me.’
 The shout echoed down the hospital corridor and landed splat in the face of a busy, scurrying nurse.
 ‘I wonder if you could help me, I was wondering how my husband was doing, Alf Smickersgill.’

 Mary nodded her head.

 Side-effects?
 Mary was momentarily puzzled.
-She had been so concerned about Alf’s health over the last couple of hours that she hadn’t begun to imagine that if he was okay then there may be side-effects to his condition.
+She’d been so concerned about Alf’s health over the last couple of hours that she hadn’t even begun to imagine whether there may be possible side-effects to his condition.

-“Well”, the nurse carried on very matter of fact, as though this was an everyday occurrence, “put it this way; he won’t need to shave for the next couple of months.”
+‘Well,’ the nurse carried on very routinely, as though this was an everyday occurrence, ‘put it this way; he won’t need to shave for the next couple of months.’

-“His entire body?”
-At first Mary was shocked, but then she found it hard to keep a straight face.
+‘His entire body?’
+Mary replied.
+At first she was shocked, but now she was finding it hard to keep a straight face.

-“Also,” the nurse continued, trying to ignore Mary’s stifled grin, ‘when Alf goes to the toilet in the next couple of weeks, it would be a good idea to leave the window open in the bathroom.”
+‘Also,’ the nurse continued, trying to ignore Mary’s stifled grin, ‘when Alf goes to the toilet in the next couple of weeks, it would be a good idea to leave the window open in the bathroom.’

-“Er, why’s that?”
-Mary wasn’t sure she wanted to hear the answer.
+‘Er, why’s that?’ asked Mary, taken aback and unsure whether she wanted to hear the answer.